Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Results

-In~\cref{fig:results-small-const-rho}, we see strong agreement between experimental results and the predictions of our model for all tested scenarios with small $\TheSwarmSize$, when our mean-field assumption is no longer strictly valid.
-Even when this crucial assumption is violated, our model accurately captures finite-size effects, suggesting that the mean-field assumption may be valid at much smaller $\TheSwarmSize$, depending on the control algorithm used.
+In~\cref{fig:results-small-const-rho}, we see strong agreement between experimental results and the predictions of our model for all tested scenarios with small $\TheSwarmSize$.
+Even when this crucial assumption is relaxed, our model accurately captures finite-size effects, suggesting that the mean-field assumption may be valid at very small $\TheSwarmSize$, depending on the control algorithm used.
 The greatest discrepancy between predictions and results is shown in~\cref{fig:results-small-const-rho}c for RN scenarios, which are inherently the most non-linear because of the placement of the nest relative to the objects to be gathered.
-Overall, stronger agreement between predictions and results with constant $\SwarmDensity$ is seen when $\TheSwarmSize$ is small, likely due to the inherent stochasticity of swarms which comes into play more strongly at larger $\TheSwarmSize$.
+In comparison with results from the previous section, stronger agreement between predictions and results with constant $\SwarmDensity$ is seen when $\TheSwarmSize$ is small, likely due to the inherent stochasticity of swarms which comes into play more strongly at larger $\TheSwarmSize$.

-\subsection{Variable $\SwarmDensity$, Small $\TheSwarmSize$}
+\subsection{Variable $\SwarmDensity$, small $\TheSwarmSize$}